benfrick/docs-portfolio/doc/commerce/product/merch-product-field-reference.md

     url: /doc/commerce/product/merch-product-field-reference.html#publish-types
 ---

-# MERCHANDISED PRODUCT FIELD REFERENCE
+# Merchandised Product Field Reference

 ##### Last Updated: 05/24/2018

+---

 This guide describes the product and value-added service merchandising codes flowing from Prodigy (the system of record) to the Merchandised Product API.